juliantoyeo/42snow_crash/level02/Ressources/README.md

 If we try to type `ft_wandrNDRelL0L` by ourselves, the password will not be accepted,

 But if we copy the text directly from wireshark, the password is accepted!!
+Will is this happened?

+Turn out if we copy the text directly, we copied the special character as well `ft_wandrNDRelL0L`

+What are those special character and what did they do to our text string?

+If we go back to wireshark can show the data as `Hex Dump`, we could see the Hex code of those character
+> 66 74 5f 77 61 6e 64 72 7f 7f 7f 4e 44 52 65 6c 7f 4c 30 4c 0d
+> f  t  _  w  a  n  d  r  .  .  .
+N  D  R  e  l  .
+L  0  L  .